-3.1.3.5 In equivalent fixed gas fire extinguishing systems with modular configuration the fire extinguishing medium containers may be located in the protected space subject to the requirements of para 5 of Annex to IMO circular MSC.1/Circ.1267.
-The arrangement of fire extinguishing medium containers, the electrical circuits and piping essential for the release of any system shall be such that in the event of damage to any one power release line or container valve through mechanical damage, fire or explosion in a protected space, and other equipment shall be so arranged as to provide the delivery of extinguishing medium quantity and its distribution, adequate to the minimum fire extinguishing concentration.
-However, NOAEL (no-observed-adverse-effect level) values calculated at the highest expected engine room temperature shall not be exceeded when discharging the total amount of extinguishing gas simultaneously.
+3.1.3.5 In equivalent fixed gas fire extinguishing systems with modular configuration, the fire extinguishing gas cylinders may be located in the protected space in at least six separate locations and subject to the requirements of para 5 of Annex to IMO circular MSC.1/Circ.1267.
+The arrangement of fire extinguishing gas cylinders, the electrical circuits and piping essential for the release of any system shall be such that in the event of a single failure to one of the release lines (including bottle valve) through mechanical damage, fire or explosion in a protected space, other system equipment shall provide the delivery and distribution of five sixth of the fire extinguishing gas adequate to the minimum fire extinguishing concentration.